ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-02-remote_repositories.md

  branch to its upstream branch: `git push`.
 - Changes in the staging area will not be synchronized.
 ![Effect of pushing a branch]({{ site.baseurl }}/fig/push.png "Effect of pushing a branch"){:class="img-responsive"}
-- If the upstream branch has changes you do not have in the local branch, the command will fail, requesting you to `pull` those changes first (see below).
+- If the upstream branch has changes that you do not have in the local branch, the command will fail, requesting you to `pull` those changes first (see below).

 > ## Pushing an updated README